SCIInstitute/ShapeWorks/docs/users/Mac_README.txt

 You have downloaded a binary distribution of ShapeWorks.

-To use the installer version of ShapeWorks (.pkg):

-1. Install the ShapeWorks pkg file.
+1. Install the ShapeWorks .pkg file by double-clicking on the file.

+ShapeWorks comes with Python examples to get you started.
+To run them:

-2. Open a terminal, change directory to /Applications/ShapeWorks
+1. Open a terminal and change directory to the installation path: `cd /Applications/ShapeWorks`

-3. type "source conda_installs.sh"
+2. type `source conda_installs.sh` to install necessary Python packages into a protected environment.

-4. Copy "/Applications/ShapeWorks/Examples to another location (e.g. $HOME/ShapeWorks-Examples)
+3. Copy the Examples folder to another location (ex: `cp -r Examples $HOME/ShapeWorks-Examples`).

+4. Activate the shapeworks conda environment: `conda activate shapeworks`

-5. On the terminal with shapeworks environment activated,CD to your copied Examples\Python location
+5. With the shapeworks conda environment activated, `cd` to your copied Examples\Python location.

-6. Run "python RunUseCase.py --use_case [insert name of use case here]".
-For names for the use cases that are currently released, run: "python RunUseCase.py --help"
+6. Run `python RunUseCase.py --use_case <insert name of use case here>`.
+To list the use cases that are currently released, run: `python RunUseCase.py --help`.

-7. On the terminal with shapeworks environment activated,CD to your copied Examples\Python\notebooks\tutorials location

-8. Run "jupyter notebook" to open the notebooks
-Note: For subsequent usage, the shapeworks conda environment must be activated using:
+**Note:** For subsequent usage, the shapeworks conda environment must be activated using `conda activate shapeworks`.

+To see the interactive Jupyter notebook examples:

+1. Open a terminal and change directory to your copied Examples\Python\notebooks\tutorials location.

-conda activate shapeworks
+2. Activate the shapeworks conda environment: `conda activate shapeworks`

+3. Run `jupyter notebook` to open the notebooks in your web brower.
+Click on a notebook to get started.